Church Meeting 2019

 Papers for the APCM

 Below you will find links to three important sets of papers for the APCM.
-The first contains the agenda for the meeting, the minutes of last year's meeting, a Curate's report from Alwyn Webb, a Churchwarden's report from Mark Lambert and David Ewart, a series of reports covering a wide variety of church groups and activities, and a report on Holy Trinity School from Head Teacher Penny Cox.
+The first contains the agenda for the meeting, the minutes of last year's meeting, a Vicar's report from Dan Wells, a Churchwarden's report from Mark Lambert and David Ewart, a series of reports covering a wide variety of church groups and activities, and reports on Holy Trinity School and Christ's School.
 Together they give an encouraging picture of what has been happening in the life of our church over the past year.
-The second contains our 2017 Accounts and the third our 2018 Budget.
+The second contains our 2018 Accounts and the third our 2019 Budget.

 At our Annual Meeting Mark Lambert and David Ewart were elected as Wardens for the coming year.